Conquer your student debt. Refinance now.

 If your employer pays more than $5,250 for your higher education in a year, you’ll have to include the remaining balance in taxable income.

-In addition to helping pay for school, more employers are now offering assistance programs to employees who with their student loan payments.
+In addition to helping pay for school, more employers are now offering assistance programs to employees with their student loan payments.
 Some employers will pay a certain amount monthly towards their employee’s student loan amounts, helping to pay them off faster.

 While this is a helpful benefit, it usually comes with a tax bill attached.
 In most years, any payments your employers make towards your student loans are considered taxable income to you.
 But thanks to the CARES Act, employer loan payments made through the rest of 2020 (up to $5,250) are tax-free.